How to Improve Typing Accuracy – Type with Fewer Mistakes

 4. Review your errors

 After each typing session, identify repeated mistakes.
-Fixing patterns is far more effective than random practice.
+Fixing patterns is far more effective than random practice — and it improves consistency quickly.

 🧠 Build Strong Muscle Memory